• Skip to primary navigation

 THE DOORS | The doors on the REI Co-op Half Dome 3 Plus are a bit unique in that they are attached to the tent body at their peaks and they unzip all the way around (i.e. if you unzip/open a door all the way, the mesh door will be hanging in the opening).
 On either side of the tent, there is a stuff pocket where the door can be easily stashed.
 The design is interesting and I don’t know if I’m in love with it, but it’s functional and at the very least interesting.

-THE PACKABILITY | This tent is a fairly bulky, but when all of the pieces are removed from the stuff sack (I never keep my shelters all together in one stuff sack – it makes packing them into a backpack much more difficult), it can pack down to a reasonable size – especially if you’re traveling with another person (or people) to share the load.
+THE PACKABILITY | This tent is fairly bulky, but when all of the pieces are removed from the stuff sack (I never keep my shelters all together in one stuff sack – it makes packing them into a backpack much more difficult), it can pack down to a reasonable size – especially if you’re traveling with another person (or people) to share the load.
 That said, if you’re packing the entire tent into a single backpack, you can expect it to take up a not-insignificant amount of space in the pack.

 THE BREATHABILITY | Four overhead vents are built into the fly to provide ventilation.
-I have not experienced condensation in this tent (or on my gear when using this tent), but elsewhere I’ve seen reported that the interior of the fly can become damp with condensation in some conditions.
+I have not experienced condensation in this tent (or on my gear when using this tent), but elsewhere I’ve seen reports that the interior of the fly can become damp with condensation in some conditions.
 Also, I’ve never used this tent with three people (the addition of a third person increases your chances of condensation buildup – unless they don’t breathe much).

 REI Co-op Half Dome 3 Tent

-Two stake out points for each end of the fly
+Two stake-out points for each end of the fly

 REI Co-op Half Dome 3 Tent